MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter login --token <accessToken>
 ```

-When signing in using this method, the access token will not automatically invalidate on sign-out, and can be used in future sessions until it's explicitly removed from the App Center server.
+When signing in using this method, the access token won't automatically invalidate on sign-out, and can be used in future sessions until it's explicitly removed from the App Center server.
 However, you should sign-out once your session is complete, to remove your credentials from disk.

 ## App Management